What Does WiscWeb Offer?

 In addition to the functionality that comes standard with the UW Theme, we also install vetted and secure plugins to our projects in order to allow users more flexibility when building their sites.
 Unfortunately, we cannot allow users to download plugins themselves as it creates a security risk.
-Users can suggest plugins to us and we will assess whether or not to add them in the future.

 Maintenance + Upgrades